Video Game / The Amazon Trail

 is a rather strange computer spinoff of The Oregon Trail

 .
-In the first game, your job is to deliver medicine to the Incas hiding there, collecting the things the jaguar tells you to; in the sequels, your basic concept is to collect tokens on a medallion by doing the tasks the jaguar gives you.
+In the first game, your job is to deliver medicine to the Incas hiding there, collecting the things the jaguar requests; in the sequels, your basic concept is to collect tokens on a medallion by doing the tasks the jaguar gives you.
 In between, you take hundreds of photographs of local wildlife.
 It's about as weird as it sounds, although still pretty enjoyable.
-Although the fishing just isn't as fun as gunning down buffalo
+However, the fishing just isn't as fun as gunning down buffalo

 Tropes found The Amazon Trail: